pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain.md

 So you just create this kind of Bitcoin out of nothing.
 It has never been there.
 You just say, my account has now plus one Bitcoin.
-And at the beginning, when Bitcoin was launched in 2009, that was 50 Bitcoins.
+And at the beginning, when Bitcoin was launched **in 2009**, that was **50 Bitcoins**.
 So for every block, you got 50 Bitcoins, which would nowadays be 50 times 100,000, 5 million.
 That was 2009.
 So 50 Bitcoin, every block.
-That means with every block that we add to the blockchain, the money that is available is being increased by 50 Bitcoins, which is quite some inflation.
+That means with every block that we add to the blockchain, the **money** that is **available** is being **increased by 50 Bitcoins**, which is quite some **inflation**.
-It's like our Bundesbank or the European Bank, who is constantly 20 Euros.
+It's like our Bundesbank or the European Bank, who is constantly printing Euros.
-We print Euro, we print Bitcoins here.
+**We print Bitcoins** here.
-But only every 10 minutes.
+But only **every 10 minutes** (Gemini: The network typically generates one block every 10 minutes.).
 The 10 minutes is something that comes into the game.
-There is also something.
+That is also something.
 We don't want to have inflation too fast.
 We want to have inflation in a calculated way.
-So therefore we say a block should, among all yourself, be found within 10 minutes.
+So therefore we say, a block should, among all yourself, be found within 10 minutes.
 And the difficulty is therefore adapted such that the community of all miners finds a block on average every 10 minutes.

-But then in the case of Bitcoin, the block reward gets hard every 210,000 blocks.
+student: But then in the case of **Bitcoin**, the **block reward gets halved every 210,000 blocks**.

-That is something I would like to come to.
+prof: That is something I would like to come to.

 So let's see what our miner is doing.
 He found it.
 462 seconds.
-And at C difficulty 7, the nonce is 185,808,000.
+And at difficulty 7, the nonce is 185,808,000.
 So it took him 46 seconds, which is about 7 minutes.
 Oh, we are quite there.
 So for us, the difficulty of 7 would mean that we can be in the game.
 But I think the current difficulty is about 14, or 15.
-You see how dramatically it increased.
-We need to find this knowledge.
+You see how dramatically it increased really to find this nonce.

 So what we want to have is a block every 10 minutes.
-And with this particular block, we create new tokens.
-We create new Bitcoins out of nothing.
+And with this particular block, we create new tokens, we create new Bitcoins out of nothing.
 So we increase the number of Bitcoins that are available.
 And this should be done almost every 10 minutes.

 And if you all now invest in computing power, and suddenly you find the block every 5 minutes, what do we do?
 We increase the difficulty.
 And by that, we bring it back to 10 minutes.
 I think this is extremely elegant.
-You just increase the difficulty back to 10 minutes.
+You just increase the difficulty, you come back to 10 minutes.

 Suddenly, you all say, well, now I'm doing large language fine tuning.
 So I hate all this Bitcoin stuff.
-My computer now on fine tuning and large language models.
+I put my computer now on fine-tuning and large language models.
 So suddenly, we find blocks only every 20 minutes.
-We reduce the difficulty.
+We **reduce the difficulty**.
-So we just adopt our difficulty to the current power that is available, the current computing power that is available is in the network.
+So we just adopt our difficulty to the current power that is available, the current computing power that is available in the network.

-There is certain harm in it.
+student: There is certain harm in it.
-So not really like minor points and stuff, but like the step of 67 was of time factor, I think, 70.
+So not really like miner points and stuff, but like the step of 67 was of time factor, I think, 70.
 So what is there is no probability to reduce it from 20 to 10, but if you reduce it by 1, you already get 5.

-So you mean that 1, if you just increase it from 100 and 201, you don't find it anymore because the solution space is so small.
+prof: So you mean that, if you just increase it from 100 to 101, that nobody would find it anymore because the solution space is so small.
 That's interesting.
 Could be, could be that this happens, but then they probably use some other kind of difficulty measure.
-So something they're creating.
+So something they have created.

-It's an average over the last 2016 blocks, and it can only be adjusted up by 4 and down by a factor of 4.
+student: It's an average over the last 2016 blocks, and it can only be adjusted up by 4 and down by a factor of 4.
 But depending on the average, it can go up also a very, very small amount, or down a very small amount.

-And you see here, I'm using now seven bytes.
+prof: And you see here, I'm using now seven bytes.
-If you do it on bits, then it becomes much higher, right?
+If you do it in bits, then it becomes much higher, right?
-With hash cache, I do it on bits, here I do it on bytes.
+With Hashcash, I do it in bits, but here I do it in bytes.
 And a byte is just 8 bits that you need to find.
-So it becomes, so the solution space is every number becomes really small.
+So the solution space is, every number becomes really small.
-And you get some time, right?
-That's probably the right answer.
+It takes some time to provide the right answer.

+## Bitcoin: Halving Mechanism

-Okay, so we now, we do it because we get money.
+Okay, so we now, we learned, we do it because we get money.
-We get bitcoins as a minor every time.
+We get bitcoins as a miner every time.
 We increase the amount of bitcoins that are in the market.
-We have some kind of inflation, and if you already have too fast computers, you just increase the difficulty.
+We have some kind of inflation, and if you already have too fast with the computers, we just increase the difficulty.
 Nevertheless, it means every 10 minutes, 50 bitcoins.
 That's too much.
 At the beginning, we wanted to have a lot of coins immediately in the market.
-And we want to have, flood the market with bitcoins so that we get some kind of, not just a big market.
+And we really wanted to flood the market with bitcoins so that we get some kind of, just a big market.
 After some time, this becomes problematic.
 You need to reduce it.
-What we do is, we just halve the amount of bitcoins that you get for the money, from 50 to 25, from 25 to 12.5, from 12.5 to 6.75, and from there to 3.5, something which is the current amount that you get.
+What we do is, we just **halve the amount of bitcoins that you get** for the mining, from 50 to 25, from 25 to 12.5, from 12.5 to 6.75, and from there to 3. something which is the current amount that you get.

 And you sometimes get these kind of spam emails, Bitcoin halving, buy Bitcoin, Bitcoin becomes more valuable.
 That's the Bitcoin halving.